 - Males wolves have around 20% larger body size than females and are physically strong.
-Studies found that they have the ability to protect their own packs by fighting with other rival packs.
+Studies found that they can protect their packs by fighting with other rival packs.

 Gray Wolf Food Chain

-- In the food chain of gray wolves, sun is the overall source of energy.
+- In the food chain of gray wolves, the sun is the overall source of energy.

 - Producers are green plants that take energy from the sun and prepare food for themselves through photosynthesis.